 This report offers SEL resource providers and K-12 academic curriculum providers a look at the SEL market and the opportunities it presents.

-Here is an overview of some of the key findings:
+Here is an overview of our 5 key takeaways:

 Fifty-seven percent of survey respondents whose schools are implementing SEL reported that the program has been in place for two years or less, and only 11 percent report implementations in place longer than five years.